hwwhww/eth-research/sharding/review/casper_v2.1.md

     'total_deposits': 'int256',
     # Used to select the committees for each shard
     'dynasty_seed': 'hash32',
-    # Last epoch the crosslink seed was reset
+    # Last time the crosslink seed was reset
     'dynasty_seed_last_reset': 'int64'
 }
 ```